Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 href="https://en.wikipedia.org/wiki/Mongolian_script">vertically</a>…</p>
 </div>
 ```
-The href value for the a tags isn't being picked up correctly due to the newlines.
+The href value for the a tags isn't being picked up correctly due to the newlines -> simple fix.
+We are getting somewhere!
+With a bit of elbow grease we can really make this browser somewhat workable (within the confines of the Javascript implementation).